Florida Territory: Government

-The governor of the Florida Territory was appointed by the US president.
-Governors had the power to veto legislation and the US Congress also had the power.
+The governor of the Florida Territory was appointed by the U.S. president.
+Governors had the power to veto legislation and the U.S. Congress also had the power.
 Florida, similarly to the Orleans Territory, had a unicameral legislature called the Florida Legislative Council, which lasted until 1838 when President Van Buren signed a bill into law replacing the Legislative Council with a Senate and House of Representatives.
-The council had thirteen members who were selected by the President and confirmed by the US Senate for a one year term.
+The council had thirteen members who were selected by the President and confirmed by the U.S. Senate for a one-year term.
 This changed in 1826 when those who lived in the territory could vote on who they wanted as members of the legislature.

 A judicial system was organized by the federal government.
 Initially in 1822 there were two judicial districts with more judicial districts being created over time.
 Superior courts existed at the county level but did not exist in every county.
 Under the superior courts were county courts which not only dealt with judicial matters but also functioned similarly to county commissions.

-A constitution was written in the winter of 1838 and 1839 in St. Joseph which was based on several other state constitutions.
+A constitution was written in the winter of 1838–39 in St. Joseph that was based on the constitutions of several other states.
 The constitution was later ratified in a referendum held in May 1839.

 Demographics

-A census was taken in 1825 by the territorial government.
+A census was taken in 1825 by the territorial government with a total population of 13,554 being reported with the most populous county being Escambia at 2,837 people.
 Another was taken in 1838 and the population was reported as being 41,224.
-However no results were returned for five counties (Mosquito, Nassau, Columbia, Hamilton and Duval) and no official documents of the census are known to survive with all information coming from newspapers reporting on it.
+However no results were returned for five counties (Mosquito, Nassau, Columbia, Hamilton, and Duval) and no official documents of the census are known to survive with all information coming from newspapers reporting on it.
 The population estimate when including the other five counties based on "the number of voters in delinquent counties" is placed at 48,831 with 25,173 being white and 23,658 being black.

-In the 1830 US Census the largest cities in Florida were: St. Augustine, Tallahassee and Key West in that order.
+In the 1830 U.S. Census the largest cities in Florida were: St. Augustine, Tallahassee, and Key West in that order.

+During the Seminole Wars many Floridians on the frontier fled to established cities in the territory.
+Also during the Seminole Wars a policy was practiced called "Suffering inhabitants" where settlers who had fled or had suffered harm from the Seminole Wars could be entitled to aid and compensation.